-This is an entry level elective course intended for 9th and 10th graders with a strong interest in computer science, who may go on to take AP Computer Science.
+This is an entry level elective course intended for 9th and 10th graders with a strong interest in computer science, who may go on to take Introduction to Video Game Design, Cybersecurity 1, or AP Computer Science Principles.
 The course takes a wide lens on computer science by covering topics such as programming, gamification, app development, and physical computing.
-The course inspires students as they learn to problem solve and then build apps, games, and physical computing devices.
+The course inspires students as they learn to problem solve and then build websites, apps, and games.
 Assignments and instruction are contextualized to be socially relevant and meaningful for diverse learners.
+Early foundations of both cybersecurity and game design are layered into the class.
+This class culminates with the ability to produce an app or game employing block based coding and algorithmic thinking.